 YOU MIGHT WANT TO READ THIS: 8 Quick and Easy Ways to Treat Plugged (Clogged) Milk Ducts

-6. Making your baby to latch in a right way is hard
+6. Making your baby latch in the right way is hard

 7. Breastfeeding is painful